Pennsylvania expanding parking options for trucks

 "You have a lot of guys parked all night long on the side of the road," said truck driver Robert Ascolese.
 "It's got to cause accidents.
 I know it causes truck damage."
 He also mentioned the subsequent tickets that sometimes happen when truck drivers pull over in places they're not supposed to.

-Now, Pennsylvania plans to fix the parking shortage, at least a little.
-PennDOT said designated truck parking spots will go along some interstate on-ramps, as long as there are no sight distance or safety concerns and at weigh stations used for state police safety enforcement.

-PennDOT said by the end of 2026, more than 1,200 designated truck parking spots will be added in 133 locations.
+PennDOT said by the end of 2026, more than 1,200 designated truck parking spots will be added in 133 locations in the state.
+But will that be enough?

-"You're trying to catch up to us now, but 2026, we're going to have more, so we're going to need more," said Heffron.

 "Honestly, we're catching up here a bit in Pennsylvania.
 This is the first time that we've tackled it in an aggressive way in literally decades," said PennDOT spokesperson Erin Waters-Trasatt.